alphagov/govuk-design-guide/docs/components/feedback.md

 # Briefly describe the situation(s) when to use this component.
 # You MUST wrap this in single quotation marks (ie. ' '), since markdown can be used to enter this information.
 To create a heading, use three hashes (ie. ###).
 whenToUse:
-  This component existing on all pages across GOV.UK.
+  This component exists on all pages across GOV.UK.

 # When not to use this component
 # Briefly describe the situation(s) when not to use this component.